-3 This spot market could resemble those currently in place for existing environmental certificates, where participants buy and sell certificates to satisfy their obligations (and therefore avoid non-compliance penalties).
+4 This spot market could resemble those currently in place for existing environmental certificates, where participants buy and sell certificates to satisfy their obligations (and therefore avoid non-compliance penalties).
 These transactions could be conducted bilaterally between market participants, or the ISO could take a more direct role in this process.
 However, for purposes of the Pathways analysis, we do not believe it is necessary to determine whether the ISO has a role in administering this market at this time.

-having to buy this certificate from another participant) or be sold.
-In either case, the value of this certificate is equal to the price at which it could be sold.
+competitive energy offer price to reflect the fact that if they generate electricity they receive a certificate that can then either be used to meet their forward position (thus preventingth em from having to buy this certificate from another participant) or be sold.5 In either case, the value of this certificate is equal to the price at which it could be sold.
 Thus, if the spot price at which certificates were sold is \$10 per MWh, we would expect resources that produce clean energy to reduce their energy market offer price by \$10 per MWh to reflect this value.